Academic Catalog and Handbooks

 1.1.4 Undergraduate Learning Goals and Objectives

-Drawn from our missions and our Catholic and Benedictine values and traditions, our Institutional Learning Goals establish clear expectations and outcomes for the curricular and co-curricular experience at the College of Saint Benedict and Saint John’s University.
+Drawn from our missions and our Catholic and Benedictine values and traditions, our Institutional Learning Goals establish clear expectations and outcomes for the curricular and co-curricular experience at CSB and SJU.

 Think critically, creatively, and with complexity when addressing significant questions.

 Our students will demonstrate critical thinking and manage cognitive complexity.
 These skills include approaching problems in integrative ways from multiple perspectives, as well as to ethically acquire, evaluate and apply information and communicate in multiple formats.
-The CSB/SJU learning experience will provide students with opportunities for reflective learning, analytic inquiry, investigation, application, problem solving, creativity and communication.
+The CSB and SJU learning experience will provide students with opportunities for reflective learning, analytic inquiry, investigation, application, problem solving, creativity and communication.

 Observe life from multiple perspectives.

 Our students will demonstrate identity awareness, including power and privilege, and practice inclusivity and cultural agility.
 These skills include an ability to learn from, respect, and work with people whose identity and perspective are different from their own.
 Students will engage the world through the lens of gender, with an appreciation of human differences.
-The CSB/SJU learning experience will provide students with opportunities to reflect on their own cultural identity, engage diverse points of view and learn to respect cultures/values different from their own.
+The CSB and SJU learning experience will provide students with opportunities to reflect on their own cultural identity, engage diverse points of view and learn to respect cultures/values different from their own

 Embark on a journey of discovery and take part in the world.